Wendell H. Gauthier

 Wendell H. Gauthier (/ˈgɪrʃ-ə/; April 14, 1943 – December 12, 2001) was an attorney known for a variety of major class action lawsuits.
 He is best known for his leading role in Castano v.
 American Tobacco Company which established that large tobacco companies could be liable for injury to its users.
-The dramatic case was fictionalized into John Grisham's bestselling novel Runaway Jury and directly led to numerous other "Son of Costano" suits and the $246 billion Tobacco Master Settlement Agreement, the largest settlement in history.
+The dramatic case was fictionalized into John Grisham's bestselling novel Runaway Jury and directly led to numerous other "Son of Castano" suits and the $246 billion Tobacco Master Settlement Agreement, the largest settlement in history.

 Early life

 Wendell Gauthier was raised in Iota, Louisiana, a small town in the Acadiana region of Louisiana.
 His father was a construction foreman as well as a city councilman and his mother was a school teacher.
 His father managed Edwin Edward's first political campaign when Wendell was 11 and the two developed a close relationship.
 Gauthier graduated from Iota High School before earning an undergraduate degree from the University of Southwest Louisiana (now University of Louisiana at Lafayette), where he met his future wife, Anne Barrios.
 He moved to New Orleans and taught high school, as well as driver's education across the metropolitan area while simultaneously earning his Juris Doctor from the Loyola University New Orleans College of Law.
 He was the first member of his family to attend college.
 There he became best friends with Peter Castano whose death would trigger the start of the third wave of Tobacco litigation.